 Record introduced their bench planes in the early 1930s and, since they were near identical copies of Stanley’s version, it is probable that Record simply copied Stanley’s decision to use laminated cutters and saw no need to advertise the fact.

-Stanley’s slightly apologetic flyer does highlight at least one genuine benefit to the user of a laminated cutter, namely that they will spend less time sharpening since there is less of the harder metal to remove.
+Stanley’s slightly apologetic flyer does highlight at least one genuine benefit to the user of a laminated cutter, namely that they will be quicker to sharpen since there is less of the harder metal to remove.

 Of course this benefit would have been more apparent for users of old tapered irons which were considerably thicker and thus required more metal to be removed at each sharpening.
 Indeed it could be argued that the benefit when translated to a much thinner cutter is so slight as to be of little relevance to most users (particularly those people using a mechanical grinder), but it is a benefit nonetheless.

-Similarly, although harder to prove, the theoretical advantage that the flexible mild steel backing afforded when hardening the steel bit might have allowed Stanley and Record to produce cutters that held an edge longer than would otherwise be possible1)although they would still have to content with the usual trade-offs – hardening the cutting bit increases wear resistance but reduces strength (that is, makes it more brittle) which can be problematic for something that will occasional collide with the hard knots found in much timber.
+Similarly, although harder to prove, the theoretical advantage that the flexible mild steel backing afforded when hardening the steel bit might have allowed Stanley and Record to produce cutters that held an edge longer than would otherwise be possible.
+They would still have to content with the usual trade-offs, of course: hardening the cutting bit increases wear resistance but reduces strength (that is, makes it more brittle) and this can contribute to the edge chipping when in use.

-Given the marginal benefits to the end user, my theory – and it is little more than a hunch – is that there were elements of tradition and marketing behind Stanley’s decision to continue to use expensive crucible steel and, so long as they did, it simply made financial sense to use laminated cutters.
+Given the marginal benefits to the end user, my theory – and it is little more than a hunch – is that there were elements of tradition and marketing behind Stanley’s decision to continue to use expensive crucible steel.

 Stanley were still advertising their laminated cutters int he 1940s: